Trump has vowed to free Jimmy Lai. A Hong Kong court is about to decide the media mogul’s fate

 “I’m told that Bessent was tasked by the President and made it as part of his mission,” said Clifford, who has been lobbying the US Congress for Lai’s release.
 “Going into those talks, like immediately before those talks, Bessent told people that he was tasked by Trump with getting Jimmy out.”

-CNN has reached out to the Treasury Department for comment.
-Responding to CNN’s request for comment, White House Deputy Press Secretary Anna Kelly said: “As President Trump said, Jimmy Lai should be released, and he wants to see that happen.”
+The Treasury Department did not respond to a request for comment.
+White House Deputy Press Secretary Anna Kelly said in a statement to CNN: “As President Trump said, Jimmy Lai should be released, and he wants to see that happen.”

 China’s Foreign Affairs Ministry and Commerce Ministry did not respond to requests for comment.